thisisarchimedes/devops/metrics/README.md

 2. Get the AWS certificate

+We currently use DevOps.pem:
-We currently use: DevOps.pem (check our internal Notion).
+- check our internal Notion
+- Don't forget to `chmod 400 DevOps.pem`

 3. Run Terraform from the project root directory